nickurak/dpretty/README.md

 Dpretty is extremely experimental.
 No guarantees are provided.
 If it breaks, you get to keep all the pieces.
 It does work reasonably hard to protect your changes in the event of a failure -- but don't be surprised if that fails. `git reflog <branch>` can also be really helpful in recovering all sorts of problems, related to dpretty or not.

 As with all things software, have a backup strategy for things you care about.

+That said, the author is using it regularly, and loving it.

 # Requirements